charge-valtech/csr-assets/README.md

 This is where the frontend assets for the CSR Fast Track and Fast Stream projects live.

-You'll need to have npm and grunt installed on your machine.
+You'll need to have [npm](https://docs.npmjs.com/getting-started/installing-node) and [grunt](http://gruntjs.com/getting-started) installed on your machine.

 ## Prototyping

 ### CSS

 Don't run grunt from here, instead clone this repo into the same parent as your prototype lives, and point to ../csr-assets/scss to watch for changes.
+Make your .scss changes in this repo and when you save it should update in your prototype.
 You should just end up with compiled CSS in your prototype's assets.

 ### JS